No Hot Water from Your Boiler? Common Causes & How To Fix It

 In most cases, this problem will require the expertise of an engineer.
 If the valve has failed, a new one will be installed, and you should have hot water again in no time.

-If the boiler is old, and other problems are likely to cost you money in the foreseeable future, your engineer may advise you to consider replacing your boiler, rather than paying out for ongoing repairs.
+If the boiler is old, and other problems are likely to cost you money in the foreseeable future, your engineer may advise you to consider replacing a boiler rather than paying out for ongoing repairs.

 Newer units are more powerful and they’re also much more efficient, which will save you money on your energy bills.